mandarnaik016/lorem-ipsum/index.md

 Lorem Ipsum Is A Simple Client Side Jquery Plugin That can Generate Random Paragraph And Images Using Simple Shortcodes.

+If You Are Testing A Website Responsiveness Or Just Want To Have A Look Of Your Website After Its Completed, At That Time You can Use Random Paragraph And Images For Testing.
+Lorem Ipsum Plugin Can Be Used At That Time Without Searching For Random Paragraph And Images On Internet.

 ### Installation

 -   Github: [https://www.jsdelivr.com/](https://www.jsdelivr.com/)